Bicalutamide is used on its own, together with other medicines or in combination with radiotherapy or surgery to treat prostate cancer.

 - heart disease

-Keep your appointments with your doctor.
-Your doctor needs to monitor your condition and check your response to the medication regularly.
-He may need need to perform blood tests to make sure that your liver function is normal before you take this medicine and thereafter depending on your doctor's advice.
+Your doctor may need to perform blood tests to make sure that your liver function is normal before you take this medicine and thereafter depending on your doctor’s advice.
+Other tests may also be needed depending on your condition, your doctor will advise you about these tests.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following: